-There is no Landcare Research S-map soil data available for this site, however there is Fundamental Soil Layer information, pre-dating S-Map, which describes the soil around the property as having strongly weathered grey ultic soils2, brown soils3 which occur in places where summer drought is uncommon, and Mesic organic soils4 which is moderately decomposed peat.
+There is no Landcare Research S-map soil data available for this site, however there is Fundamental Soil Layer information, pre-dating S-Map, which describes the soil around the property as having slow permeability densipan podzol3, weakly developed sandy recent soils4, brown soils5 which occur in places where summer drought is uncommon, and Mesic organic soils6 which is moderate decomposed peat.
 These soils display the following properties:

-- Physical properties Ultic soils have slow permeability due to the clayey sub soil.
-Sandy recent soils occur on young land surfaces generally having deep rooting and high plant available water capacity.
-Mesic organic soils occur in areas of wetlands or under forests which produce acidic litter, with low bulk density, bearing strength and thermal conductivity but high total available water capacity. - Chemical properties Ultic soils are strongly acidic with low nutrient reserves and sandy recent soils have high natural saturation with high base saturation.
-Part of Mesic organic soils have mineral material but is dominated by organic matter. - Biological properties -Ultic soils have a large and active population of organisms in the top soil.
-Sandy recent soils have a continuous cover of vascular plants.
+• Physical properties - Densipan podzol are commonly cemented or compacted B horizons which relates to the slow permeability of the soil and its limited root depth, there is extreme limitations for arable use.
+Sandy recent soils occur on young land surfaces generally having deep rooting and high plant - available water capacity.
+Brown soils are relatively stable topsoils with a well-developed structure.
+Mesic organic soils occur in areas of wetlands or under forests which produce acidic litter, with low bulk density, bearing strength and thermal conductivity but high total available - water capacity.

+• Chemical properties - Densipan podzol are highly acidic which secondary clays and minerals strongly differentiated with depth.
+Densipan podzol have generally low natural fertility while sandy recent soils have high natural saturation with high base saturation.
+Brown soils have low to moderate base saturation.
+Part of Mesic organic soils have mineral material but is dominated by organic matter.

+• Biological properties - Densipan podzol have generally low biological activity while sandy recent soils have a continuous cover of vascular plants.
+Brown soils are associated with high biological activity (earthworms are prominent).
 Organic soils have restricted biological activity of organisms due to the anaerobic conditions, leading to a slow decomposition rate.